 Skip to main content

-How to Self-Catheterize Following a Spinal Cord Injury
+How to Self-Catheterize After a Spinal Cord Injury

-However, what I can tell you is that the journey and the hard work were all worth it.
+However, I can tell you that the journey and the hard work were all worth it.
 I have confidence, and I regained my independence.
 I even participate in contact sports like adaptive wheelchair rugby.
-With some practice and time, I believe that you too can regain some independence and find new hobbies and interests after your spinal cord injury.
+With some practice and time, I believe that you, too, can regain some independence and find new hobbies and interests after your spinal cord injury.

 In this post, I’ll be sharing my personal experience and tips for learning how to cath independently after my spinal cord injury.